Terms And Conditions

 9.4 Alcohol and Drug Consumption

-The Artist undertakes to be sober during the performance.
-A violation entitles the Client to reduce the fee or, in case of significant impairment, to terminate without notice.
+9.4.1 Sobriety Obligation The Artist commits to being sober during the performance.
+A violation entitles the Client to reduce the fee or, in case of significant impairment, to terminate the contract without notice.

-The Client undertakes not to request or compel the Artist to consume alcohol or drugs.
+9.4.2 Duties of the Client The Client commits not to request or force the Artist to consume alcohol or drugs.
 A violation entitles the Artist to immediate termination without cancellation fees.
-The full fee remains.
+The full fee remains due.

-10.1 The Artist retains all copyrights.
+10.1 The Artist retains all copyright.
 The Client acquires no rights to intellectual property.

-The Artist may use received photos for their professional self-presentation (website, social media), but not for commercial advertising of third parties.
+10.4 Self-use by the Artist The Artist may use received photos for their professional self-presentation (website, social media), but not for commercial advertising by third parties.

 10.5 GEMA and Copyrights

-1. b) Cover Songs and Foreign Musical Works:For the performance of cover songs or foreign musical works (not composed by the Artist), the Client as organizer is responsible for GEMA registration and payment of fees in every case (private or public).
+1. b) Cover Songs and Foreign Musical Works:For the performance of cover songs or foreign musical works (not composed by the Artist), the Client as the organizer is responsible for GEMA registration and payment of fees in all cases (private or public).

 1. c) Support and GEMA Assumption:The Artist provides the Client with a complete setlist at the latest 7 days before the performanceand points out the obligation for GEMA registration in writing.
-Upon request of the Client, the Artist takes over the GEMA registration against a surcharge of €50.00 on the agreed fee.
-In this case, the Artist is responsible for timely and correct registration as well as payment of GEMA fees.
-The actual GEMA fees are additionally reimbursed by the Client and are shown separately in the final invoice.
+Upon the Client’s request, the Artist handles the GEMA registration for a surcharge of €50.00 on the agreed fee.
+In this case, the Artist is responsible for timely and correct registration and payment of GEMA fees.
+The actual GEMA fees are to be reimbursed by the Client additionally and are listed separately in the final invoice.

 11. Data Protection and Confidentiality

-11.1 The processing of personal data is carried out in accordance with the Artist’s privacy policy at: https://stanley-rubyn.com/datenschutzhinweis/.
+11.1 The processing of personal data takes place in accordance with the Artist’s privacy policy at: https://stanley-rubyn.com/privacy-policy/.

 12.1 The law of the Federal Republic of Germany applies.